-Additional limitations on how data are used can also prevent abuse.
+As the ISP report discussed, indiscriminate collection and sharing invites abuse.
 Our personal information should not be used by companies to exacerbate economic inequality or segregation, further marginalize workers or deepen other disparities, whether intentional or not.
-Just as the government's use of huge datasets to build profiles of citizens violates civil rights and liberties,29 widespread commercial collection can imperil freedom.
+Just as the government's use of huge datasets to build profiles of citizens violates civil rights and liberties,32 widespread commercial collection can imperil freedom.
 And minimizing commercial data collection is inherently protective of civil liberties, too: Governments can't acquire information on Americans that no one collected in the first place.